any-docs/css/content/guides/multicol_layout/spanning_balancing_columns/index.md

 ## Filling and balancing columns

 A balanced set of columns is where all columns have approximately the same amount of content.
-Filling and balancing are relevant when the amount of content does not match the amount of space provided, such as when a {{CSSXref("height")}} is declared on the container.
+Filling and balancing are relevant when the amount of content does not match the amount of space provided, such as when a `height` is declared on the container.

-The initial value for {{cssxref("column-fill")}} is `balance`.
+The initial value for `column-fill` is `balance`.
 The value of `balance` means all columns are as balanced as possible.
 In fragmented contexts, such as [paged media](/guides/Paged_media), only the last fragment is balanced.
 This means that on the last page, the final set of column boxes is balanced.

 The other balancing value, `balance-all`, balances all columns in fragmented contexts.